meain/github-contrib-hacks/README.md

 ## How to

-Copy paste the `index.js` file into the console.
+Copy paste the `index.js` file into your browser console on a Github profile page.

 ## List